-- Williams caught five passes for 59 yards against CSU: several of them key plays: Two of his receptions came on third-and-long situations in a key fourth quarter touchdown drive in which the Buffs drove 86 yards to bring them within a field goal of the Rams.
+- Williams caught five passes for 59 yards in the opener against CSU: several of them key plays: Two of his receptions came on third-and-long situations in a key fourth quarter touchdown drive in which the Buffs drove 86 yards to bring them within a field goal of the Rams.
 He also had a 31-yard reception with under a minute left in the first half which set up a field goal.
-He drew a pass interference penalty on fourth down late in the fourth quarter which led to the tying field goal and forced overtime. - He led off the game with a 24-yard gain on a reverse, the longest first rush of the season in CU history; he thus owns a unique pair of records, as he caught a 42-yard pass on the first play last season, the longest pass play in school annals.
-So he owns the longest rush and reception to open any season in Buffalo history. - One of the more experienced wide receivers on the Buffs' roster, Williams will be counted on to fulfill his potential in his junior season. - Williams' confidence is seemingly the only thing that has kept him from reaching the next level.
+He drew a pass interference penalty on fourth down late in the fourth quarter which led to the tying field goal and forced overtime. - Williams' confidence is seemingly the only thing that has kept him from reaching the next level.
 Offensive Coordinator Mark Helfrich "complimented" Williams after he had a pair of touchdown receptions in the first fall scrimmage: "He's made more plays the last two days in practice than he did all last year."